Optimum basis of finite convex geometry: Other convex geometries with the tractable optimum bases

+\begin{pb} Given any set $\Sigma$ of implication determine whether the closure system defined by $\Sigma$ is a convex geometry.
+Does there exist such algorithm that performs in time polynomially dependable on $s(\Sigma)$? \end{pb}

+While it is easy to design an algorithm based on the anti-exchange property of related closure operator, such as in \cite{YHM15}, the existence of a \emph{polynomial} algorithm remains to be an intriguing question.

 \emph{Acknowledgments.} The work on the paper was inspired by the close communication with J.B.~Nation and V.~ Duquenne.
+We are grateful to Laurent Beaudau who pointed to the flaw in original argument about optimum basis of geometries of convex sub-posets.
+The author was partially supported by AWM-NSF Mentor Travel grant N0839954.
 The comments of anonymous referees helped to improve the presentation of results.